 Overview

-Methamphetamine can be smoked, snorted, swallowed, or injected.
-When it is smoked or injected, the person feels an intense pleasurable rush that lasts only a few minutes.
-The smokable form produces an odorless smoke that leaves a residue that can be smoked again, allowing the person to experience effects of the drug for up to 12 hours or more.
-When it is snorted or taken by mouth, the person feels happy (euphoric) but does not have the intense rush obtained from smoking or injecting the drug.
-People who use this drug have a tendency to use it repeatedly (binge) and then crash afterward.
+• When meth is smoked or injected, the person feels an intense pleasurable rush that lasts only a few minutes.
+Smoking it leaves a residue that can be smoked again.
+This lets the person feel the effects of the drug for up to 12 hours or more.

-Methamphetamine's high lasts from 8 to 24 hours.
-The drug can be detected in a urine drug screen up to 48 hours after use.
+Meth can be detected in a urine drug screen up to 48 hours after use.

 Signs of use

-• Wide pupils and increased pulse rate
+• Having wide (dilated) pupils in the eyes and an increased pulse rate.

 This information does not replace the advice of a doctor.
-Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
+Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.

 Related Links